eezow/Mood-Engine-Grootman-E.1/README.md

 # Mood-Engine

-Well Look , this is Dream Hobby Project from from a Nerdy kid (ME) in south africa , im obsessed about Robotics and it doesnt Seem like South Africa is in to that kind of thing so i want to be one of the first ones to build a responsive and some what useful robot .. so this is about building a Mood Responsive Robot , well give it a name later..for now lets assume its called Grootman E.1.
+Well Look , this is a Dream Hobby Project from from a Nerdy kid (ME) in south africa , im obsessed about Robotics and it doesnt Seem like South Africa is in to that kind of thing so i want to be one of the first ones to build a responsive and some what useful robot .. so this is about building a Mood Responsive Robot , well give it a name later..for now lets assume its called Grootman E.1.

+FEEL FREE TO CONTRIBUTE BUT ALWAYS CREDIT THE ORIGINAL CREATOR : CALEB LINDANI MATHEBULA ( ME ! ) - LETS  BUILD!

 This Project will be built in 3  phases.

 Phase 1 – The Brain